Motorcycle License in WashingtonCompare Motorcycle Insurance Rates in 3 Steps

 Obtaining a motorcycle endorsement in Washington is a matter of taking the proper training and tests, including written and riding exams.
 You do not need an appointment for a written test, but you do need one for a riding test.

 To obtain a motorcycle endorsement, Washington drivers have two options:

 - You may complete an approved motorcycle rider course.
 This allows you to waive the knowledge and skills tests.
 Bring a Certificate of Completion to a Washington Licensing Services Office within 180 days of passing the course.

 - If you do not take an approved rider course, you must pass a written test based on the contents of the motorcycle rider's manual.
 This will allow you to obtain an instruction permit so you can practice for the riding test.

 To qualify for a motorcycle instruction permit in Washington, you must meet the following requirements:

 You'll be asked to pay an application fee before taking the written test.
 Once you pass and are issued an instruction permit, you'll be allowed to ride on Washington roads, but with the following restrictions:

 - You may not ride at night.

 Once you've practiced and then taken the road test, the fee to be issued a motorcycle endorsement on your driver's license is $25.
-For Washington riders who are under 18, you must participate in an approved rider class before applying for a motorcycle endorsement.
-Both the course and the endorsement require parental or guardian approval.
+For Washington riders who are under 18, parental or guardian approval is required.